xbeat/Machine-Learning/README.md

 Transformer-based models have revolutionized natural language processing (NLP), offering powerful tools for tasks like sentiment analysis.
 These models use self-attention mechanisms to capture long-range dependencies in text, enabling a deeper understanding of language context and nuances.

+## Bernoulli Distribution Probability Modeling Explained

+Understanding Bernoulli Distribution

+The Bernoulli distribution models binary outcomes where a random variable X can take only two possible values: success (1) with probability p or failure (0) with probability 1-p.
+This foundational probability distribution serves as the building block for more complex distributions.

 ## Understanding BERT A Cornerstone of NLP with Python

 Introduction to BERT